Strong Kurtz Randomness and Binary Expansions of Reordered Computable Numbers: Strong Kurtz Randomness

 for every $n \in \IN$. \end{definition}

 \begin{remark} Every Martin-L{\"o}f random binary sequence is strongly Kurtz random, but the converse is not true.
-The left-computable and nearly computable numbers that are not computable serve as counterexamples.
+The real numbers that are both left-computable and nearly computable but not computable serve as counterexamples.
 As in~\cite{HJ2024}, we call a sequence of real numbers $(x_n)_n$ \emph{nearly computably convergent} if it converges and, for every computable increasing function $s \colon \IN \to \IN$, the sequence $\left(x_{s(n+1)} - x_{s(n)}\right)_n$ converges computably to $0$, and we call a real number \emph{nearly computable} if there exists a computable sequence of rational numbers which converges nearly computably to it.
 Every computable number is nearly computable, but the converse is not true.
-It follows from a theorem by Downey and LaForte \cite[Theorem 3]{DL02} that there exists a left-computable number which is nearly computable but not computable.
-Stephan and Wu showed \cite{SW05} that these numbers are strongly Kurtz random but not Martin-L{\"o}f random. \end{remark}
+It follows from a theorem by Downey and LaForte \cite[Theorem 3]{DL2002} that there exists a left-computable number which is nearly computable but not computable.
+Stephan and Wu \cite{SW2005} showed that these numbers are strongly Kurtz random but not Martin-L{\"o}f random. \end{remark}

 Strong Kurtz randomness can also be described by a suitable notion of a randomness test.

 \begin{definition} We call a function $f \colon \IN \to \IN$ a \emph{strong Kurtz test} if it is a Martin-L{\"o}f test and for every $n$ all strings in $V_{f(n)}$ have the same length. \end{definition}